 By James Doyle – Founder of JAMSO

 JAMSO helps people and business transform their performance and results.
 From goal setting to goal management or performance management systems.
-We help with training on metrics, key performance indicators, business intelligence and the application of analytics.
-If you are considering the Internet of Things or using big data within a specific project then contact for our help.
-We are independent advisors in the use, design and selection of business intelligence systems.
+We help with free online training content about metrics, key performance indicators, business intelligence and the application of analytics.

 By James Doyle – Founder of JAMSO